nebari-dev/nebari/qhub/template/{{ cookiecutter.repo_directory }}/docs/configuration.md

 each environment include `ipykernel`, `ipywidgets`, `dask==2.14.0`, `distributed==2.14.0`, `dask-gateway==0.6.1`.
-Upon changing the environment definition expect 1-10 minutes upon deployment of the configuration for the environment to apear.
+Upon changing the environment definition expect 1-10 minutes upon deployment of the configuration for the environment to appear.

 # Example Full Configuration